laws-africa/indigo/docs/rest/index.rst

 Table of Contents
 ^^^^^^^^^^^^^^^^^

+* ``GET /api/frbr-uri/contents.json``

+  * Content types: JSON

-To get a description of the table of contents of an act, visit ``/api/frbr-uri/toc.json``.
-The table of contents is only available as JSON.
+Get a descirption of the table of contents of an act.

 Using HTML Responses